vckyou/Reforestation/README.md

-## I used to work for an origami company but they folded.
+## What's red and bad for your teeth?
+A Brick.